nimuh/nimuh.github.io/README.md

 ## Current Interests
 I am passionate about artificial intelligence and using it to solve hard problems.
-My current interests are in machine vision for automated driving and inverse reinforcement learning.
+My current interests are in deep learning and computational biology.
 Outside of working in this incredible field I enjoy surfing and playing chess.

 ## Selected Projects
 ### [Genome Deep Learning](https://github.com/nimuh/cancer-dl)